MahiMahi99/weather-widget-plus/README.md

 or

-- Place the weather.widget.plus folder in ~/.local/share/plasma/plasmoids
+- Copy the weather.widget.plus folder to ~/.local/share/plasma/plasmoids

 ## Using Weather Widget Plus in the System Tray:
 For a newly installed plasmoid to appear as a System Tray entry, it is necessary to log out and log back in or restart plasmashell